project-gemmi/gemmi/docs/cif-parser.rst

 The functions in this section can be considered low-level, because they are specific to either name-value pairs or to loops.
-Assuming what is a pair and what is in loop is a common source of bugs when handling mmCIF files, so instead we recommend using abstractions introduced in the next sections.
+Assuming what is a pair and what is in loop is a common source of bugs when handling mmCIF files, so instead of these functions we recommend using abstractions introduced in the next sections.

 .. warning::

     When working with proteins one could assume that anisotropic ADP values are in a loop, but wwPDB has entries with anisotropic ADP for one atom only -- as name-value pairs.
     On the other hand, one could think that R-free is always given as name-value, but in entries from joint X-ray and neutron refinement it is in a loop.
     Be careful with functions from this section.
 The next section introduces function that work with both pairs and loops.